pdebuyl/euroscipy_document/budget.rst

 ===========================

 We encourage the support of invited speakers directly by sponsors.
 This allows us to ease the administration of the conference.
-At this time, we expect that we may need to pay for one speaker, so an amount of 2000 euros is included in the budget.
+David Beazley's travel costs are covered by Enthought.
+Eric Jones made his trip to Brussels part of business travels and did not request for expense reimbursment.

 Support of other speakers
 =========================

 The conference builds up on an equal participation: everyone pays the registration fees and supports its own travel.
-However, we understand that for some speakers it is not possible (PhD students, ...).
-So, we plan to support travel expenses for a few of them.
+One tutorial speaker benefits from expense reimbursment for his plane tickets.

 Revenue from registration fees
 ==============================